shreyamalogi/Real-Time-Color-Identifier/README.md

 # Color Detection App

+Overwhelmed by the frustration of inconsistent color matching in design work?

-This Python project allows you to detect and identify colors from an image using the OpenCV library and a CSV file containing color names and RGB values.
+Well, This Python project allows you to detect and identify colors from an image using the OpenCV library and a CSV file containing color names and RGB values.

 ### Features